MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 Where these boundaries are drawn is a matter of ongoing discussion and debate, outwith the scope of this document.

+Be aware that "integration testing" is also used to refer to the testing of interaction between systems and so also sits beyond "system testing" as illustrated above.
+It is the same basic concept but at different scale.
+The systems and their interactions become the units under test.

+There is an element of this inter-system integration testing in our "Rose stem" suite.
+The mesh generator is built, then used to generate meshes which are then loaded by models.
+Thus the interaction between mesh generator and model is tested.

 .. toctree::
     :maxdepth: 1